-KYIV --- We have been reporting on the new developments in Ukraine's upstream oil & gas sector for many years, and 2011 and the beginning of 2012 turned out to be one of the most eventful periods to date.
-It was signified by substantive legislative changes, both enacted and pending (with some of the legislative initiatives vetoed by the President), as well as by regulatory reform in the area of Subsoil use.
+We have been reporting on the new developments in Ukraine's upstream oil & gas sector for many years, and 2011-2012 turns out to be the most eventful period to date.
+It was signified by substantive legislative changes and by regulatory reform in the area of Subsoil use, as well as by two tenders held for production sharing agreements ("PSA").